sekocha/pypolymlp/docs/calc_elastic.md

-# Elastic constant calculation
+# Elastic Constant Calculation

-`pymatgen` is required for elastic constant calculation.
+> **Note**: Requires `pymatgen`.

+The elastic constants of a structure are calculated using a polynomial MLP.

-## Using command line interface
+## Using command-line interface
 ```shell
 > pypolymlp-calc --elastic --poscar POSCAR --pot polymlp.yaml
 ```